meisterplayer/meister-woodstock-target-template/DEVELOP.md

 git clone https://github.com/meisterplayer/meister-target-template.git && cd meister-target-template
 ```

 Next; install dependencies by running `npm install`.
-This will also install all Meister-plugins though we don't need all of them directly, if you like to work on one or more plugins you should use `npm link` for that particular plugin.
-Using `npm link` NPM will symlink the source directory into the node-modules-folder, effectively removing the node_module installed by `npm install`.
+This will also install all Meister-plugins though we don't need all of them directly, if you like to work on one or more plugins you should use `npm i -s ../meister/plugin-name` for that particular plugin.
+Using `npm i -s file` NPM will symlink the source directory into the node-modules-folder, effectively removing the node_module installed by `npm install`.
 So, let's say you want to work on `media-nativehls` you would have to enter;:

 ```